Advocates, student borrowers celebrate loan forgiveness; will fight for more - NewsBreak

 Center for Responsible Lending Policy and Outreach Manager Jaylon Herbin had 60,000 dollars in loans.

-“Yesterday’s announcement alleviated about $10,000 worth but there’s still a lot that I still have to pay off,” Herbin said.
+“Yesterday’s announcement alleviated about 10,000 dollars worth but there’s still a lot that I still have to pay off,” Herbin said.

 Herbin supports more loan forgiveness and he’s not alone.
 A recent NewsNation poll found 64 percent of Americans are at least somewhat supportive of forgiving up to 100 thousand dollars of student debt.